 Below is an outline of our typical activities:

 Using the latest Lego Mindstorm EV3 kit, young people design and build robots.
 They are then asked to programme the infrared and light sensors to avoid a series of obstacles on a track.

-A short sketch is acted out in which someone’s wallet is stolen.
-The young people are then asked to use commercial E-FIT software to generate an image of the ‘thief’.
-The ‘thief’ returns at the end, so that their appearance can be compared with the young peoples’ images.
+A short sketch is acted out involving the theft of a mobile phone.
+Using the latest commercial E-FIT software, the young people generate an image of the thief.
+Finally the ‘thief’ returns so that their appearance can be compared with the young peoples’ images.